Ender108/SeptimusHardcoreAddon/README.md

 7.)
 [Know Your Enemy Redux - Expansion Patches](https://www.nexusmods.com/skyrimspecialedition/mods/56705) is a collection of SPID ini files to give KYE Redux's traits to creature types added by other mods.
   - Download and install the "Know Your Enemy Redux - Expansion Patches All-In-One FOMOD" main file and rename it to **[NoDelete] Know Your Enemy Redux - Expansion Patches**.
 In the FOMOD, just keep clicking next then click install.

+8.)
+[Know Your Enemies and Armors - Inspect Redone](https://www.nexusmods.com/skyrimspecialedition/mods/86979) changes the inspect spells from Know Your Enemies/Armors to novice level aimed alteration spells that can be found alongside other novice alteration spells
+  - Download and install the main file and rename it to **[NoDelete] Know Your Enemies and Armors - Inspect Redone**

+9.)
+[King-Priest - Enhanced Dragon Priests](https://www.nexusmods.com/skyrimspecialedition/mods/59652) makes encounters with Dragon Priests a much more challenging experience balanced for high-level play.
+  - Download and install the main file and rename it to **[NoDelete] King-Priest - Enhanced Dragon Priests**
+  - Download and install the two optional files and rename them to **[NoDelete] King-Priest - Abyss Add-On** and **[NoDelete] King-Priest - Wyrmstooth Patch**